 Want to add a more personal touch to your engagement party invites?
 Include a photo of you and your soon-to-be spouse.

 Photo Invitation Examples:

-There’s a lot to consider when crafting invitations for your engagement soiree, but now that you know everything there is to know about engagement party invites (and have some ideas for inspiration), all that’s left to do is get out there and design your invites.
+From an ‘I Do BBQ’ to an elaborate brunch, there’s a lot to consider when crafting invitations for your engagement soiree.
+Now that you know everything there is to know about engagement party invites (and have some ideas for inspiration), all there’s left to do is get out there and design them.

 If you don’t have a clue where to start, let us give you a helping hand.
 We at Zola have plenty of options—not only when it comes to engagement party invitations, but all of your wedding stationary.
 From save the dates to wedding invitations, and rehearsal dinner cards to bachelorette party and bridal shower invitations, browse our invitations shop for easy customizing and ordering.

 We have scoured the web for the most unique wedding invitations on the stationery scene, and we’re sharing them here.

 Looking to create customized wedding invitations?
 Our experts at Zola can help.
 Read on for our top tips and advice.